bread-modular/website/content/modules/18-mcc.md

 This module is designed to work with the [16bit](/modules/16bit) as a way to extend its features.

+> To learn more about how to use the MCC module, visit [the MCC documentation](/docs/16bit/mcc-module).

 ## Functionality

 * Control up to 4 CCs simultaneously